Tuxtla Gutiérrez

 Tuxtla Gutiérrez, or Tuxtla, (/es/, /nah/) is the capital and the largest city of the Mexican southeastern state of Chiapas.
 It is the seat of the municipality of the same name, which is the most developed and populous in the state.
-A busy government, commercial and services-oriented city, Tuxtla had one of the fastest-growing rates in Mexico over the last 40 years.
+A busy government, commercial and services-oriented city, Tuxtla had one of the fastest-growing rates in Mexico between 1974 and 2014.
 Unlike many other areas in Chiapas, it is not a major tourist attraction, but a transportation hub for tourists coming into the state, with a large airport and a bus terminal.